Linda Florian (A-K)

 - If a student will be missing school, a parent needs to call the Attendance line.
 The parent will need to spell the student’s last name, give his/her school ID#, and the reason that he/she is absent.

-- If a parent does not call, the student will be marked “unexcused absent” and an automated call will be generated at 10:30 a.m. each morning.
+- If a parent does not call, the student will be marked “unexcused absent” and an automated call will be generated by 10:30 a.m. each morning.

 - If a student is late because of an orthodontist, doctor, dentist, court appointment, etc., the absence will be excused if the student brings in a school excuse from the doctor, dentist, etc. to the Attendance Office.